StachRedeker/ArduinoMinimalCircuit/README.md

 Congratulations!
 You've set up the Arduino as a flashing device.

 ### 2. Burn the bootloader on our ATmega328P chip.
-Now, we are going to burn the bootloader on our ATmega328P chip.
+Next, we are going to burn the bootloader on our ATmega328P chip.
 The bootloader is software that is required for the processor to understand our program.
+Now, the ATmega328P needs to be connected to our Arduino.
+Make sure that the switches are set to the off position, or temporarliy disconnected.
+If the pins where the Arduino connects to the ATmega328P are pulled high (so set to 5V), the ATmega328P is not able to receive signals from the Arduino.

+Select `Tools > Programmer > Arduino as ISP` and then press `Tools > Burn bootloader`.
+This might take a minute.

+### 3. Flash the code to the ATmega328P chip using the Arduino.
+Lastly, we have to put our code on the ATmega328P chip.
+Open `ArduinoMinimalCircuit.ino`, select the right target board (Arduino Uno), and COM port.
+Keep the Programmer `Arduino as ISP`.
+Now − and this is important! − press and hold the SHIFT key on your keyboard, while pressing the upload button.
+If you hover over the `Upload` button, the text next to `Upload` will switch from 'Upload' to 'Upload Using Programmer'.
+Click `Upload` and let go of the SHIFT key.

+Well done, you have just programmed your ATmega328P chip!

 ## Improvements